Landing Your Dream IT Job: The 4 Pillars of Personal Branding (Part 4)

 Bringing it all Together

-You might be wondering what your out-of-office hobbies, social life and Instagram account have to do with your career aspirations.
+You might be wondering what your out-of-office hobbies, social life and Instagram account have to do with your tech career aspirations.
 Here’s how effort in the other 3 pillars can support your career goals:

 - Identity.
 Actively engaging in subjects that interest you simply makes you a more interesting candidate.
 You’ll have answers not only to technical questions, but also questions such as, “What do you do in your free time?”
 Additionally, defining your values can help you align your ideals and ambitions with those of the organizations you aspire to work with.